basic2py/txt2pdf/README.md

 # txt2pdf
 text to pdf
-umentat
+-
-in basic it was easy to create reports or csv files, i then needed to do a pdf or excel file from the report or csv file. this is where python3 came into play. after some time looking, i just started to code what was needed. the program outlines install(s) needed.
+In basic it was easy to create reports or csv files, i then needed to do a pdf or excel file from the report or csv file. this is where python3 came into play. after some time looking, i just started to code what was needed. the program code outlines the needed install(s).

          txt2pdf.py - from one text file creates a pdf file. python3 txt2pdf.py /directory/filename.txt  /directory/filename.pdf